Asian markets make solid gains following global rout - KESQ

 Japan’s stock market has been hard-hit by the rapid appreciation of the yen, which undermines the export competitiveness of the country’s manufacturers.

 Tokyo’s Topix index, which is broader than the Nikkei, had made modest gains early during Wednesday’s trading session.
-It is now strongly in the black, last trading more than 4% higher.
+It closed strongly in the black, ending 2.3% higher.

+In Europe, the benchmark Stoxx 600 index was 0.8% higher on the day in morning trade.

+US stocks were also set to open higher.
+Dow futures ticked up 0.6%, S&P 500 futures were up 0.7% and Nasdaq futures 0.8% higher.

-On Tuesday, the Dow closed about 0.8% higher, while the S&P 500 and the Nasdaq each closed up about 1%.
+On Tuesday, the Dow finished about 0.8% up, while the S&P 500 and the Nasdaq each closed about 1% higher.

 The-CNN-Wire